USIU-Hackathon/ss2015-hackathon/hackathon.md

 ##### How to survive a hackathon

 - Have a _modest_ goal; a simple concept or app to build.
 Do one thing and do it well, concentrate on building a prototype, not a finished product!
-Build something simple.
-A finished product is better than one that can't compile.
+Build something simple; a finished product is better than one that can't compile.
 - Get enough rest, stay hydrated and just relax.
 Relax, take it easy, have fun! - [Mika](https://www.youtube.com/watch?v=RVmG_d3HKBA)
 - Set your tools - sublime-text, Netbeans, Jetbrains, VIM, Emacs ... etc your compilers and get your coding mojo.
 - Clean your comp, fine tune it - _just get it working_.